fjudith/nozzle/fission/README.md

 Serverless is a particular kind of microservices architecture that splits services into ephemeral functions to enhance observability and cost efficiency.
 Serverless platforms are orchestration tools to efficiently run the code when it is required.
 To acheive this they support a set of trigger to react on events like HTTP requests, scheduled jobs, message queue publishing, etc.

+> **Warning**: The functions code has been ported from Openfaas and modified for Fission for the NATS Streaming instance.

 ## Pre-requesits

 Fission requires you to install the [Fission client](https://github.com/fission/fission/releases) in order to deploy the various objects (functions, triggers, routes, etc.)